robbibt/CV/README.md

 ## Awards and scholarships
+* **2022 Earth Observation Australia Awards:** Highly commended, Early-Career Contribution to the Development of the Australian Earth Observation Community and its Capabilities Award

 * **2019 Australian Government Digital Awards:** Finalist for the individual Digital Champions category

 * **2020 Geoscience Australia Year in Review:** Winner for Innovation Team Award (Digital Earth Australia Hotspots Team)